nf-core/hic/docs/usage.md

 #### `--ice_filer_high_count_perc`

-Define which pourcentage of bins with low counts should be discarded before normalization.
+Define which percentage of bins with low counts should be discarded before normalization.
 Default: 0

 ```bash